9ndres/dotfiles/README.md

 ### Disclaimer:
-My .vimrc conf is heavily dependant in Pathogen pm; Cloning the whole repo is not desirable but understandable (because of manual reallocation) instead proper pathogen loads are provided
+My .vimrc config is heavily dependant in Pathogen pm; Cloning the whole repo is not desirable but understandable (because of manual reallocation) instead proper pathogen loads are provided

 ```